jaintarun/easy-password-generator/README.md

 # Nice password generator
-Chrome add-in to create easy passwords
+This chrome add-in can be used to generate human readable passwords.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwNzcyMjcyMF19
+eyJoaXN0b3J5IjpbLTIwOTM2NDQ0NThdfQ==
 -->